Aller Simple: Description

 The first season of six episodes was directed by Yan Lanouette Turgeon, with writers Bernard Dansereau, Annie Piérard and Étienne Piérard-Dansereau.
 The second season, Aller Simple – Survivre (English: One-way – Survival) also with six episodes, was broadcast from September 13, 2023, and was directed by Rafaël Ouellet, while Dansereau, Piérard and Piérard-Dansereau returned as writers.
 Season one follows seven passengers, who are invited to travel by helicopter to a French-Canadian billionaire's home.
 En route the helicopter experiences problems and the pilot sets down in a woodland.
 Nearby is a cottage, where the passengers stay while the pilot attends to the 'copter and its damaged radio.
 Next morning one of the passengers is dead.
-Both seasons of Aller Simple stars Anick Lemay as detective Juliette Michaud and Jean-Nicolas Verreault as Thomas Rouclair, her wheelchair-bound husband.
+Both seasons of Aller Simple stars Anick Lemay as detective Juliette Michaud and Jean-Nicolas Verreault as Thomas Rouclair, her wheelchair-using husband.
 In the second season, celebrity actress Ariane (Rosalie Bonenfant) accidentally kills her stalker on a hobby farm.
 Ariane's tenant-friends conspire to hide the corpse and other evidence.
 Juliette and Thomas live in a neighbouring house.